The Path to Agentic-First: Essential Steps for Mid-Sized Enterprises

 AI agents are not traditional software.
 They can’t be tested like traditional software.

-The teams that figure this out—that evaluate across success, trajectory, and trust—will build agents that work reliably at scale.
+The teams that figure this out—that evaluate as across success, trajectory, trust and scalability—will build agents that work reliably at scale.
 The teams that don’t struggle with mysterious failures, escalating costs, and eroding trust.

 The methods exist.
 The frameworks exist.
 The real question is whether you’re applying them the right way.